 The Electrominerals business, with its customer portfolio significantly being Refractory and Abrasives users, recorded a marginal growth of 1% in revenues over the previous year.
 This was mainly attributed by the growth of this business at VAW, Russia supported by a favorable product mix.
 During the year, the business successfully converted its Zirconia Fusion facility into a White Fused Alumina Fusion facility and also commissioned a pilot Graphene facility.
 The Business continues to explore value addition through product and process innovations.

 The generation from the Maniyar Hydel plant addressing the power requirements of the business improved significantly over the previous year helped maintaining margins.
 This plant as well as the business at Cochin SEZ received the Sreshta Suraksha Pursaskar from the National Safety Council during the year, a proud moment indeed.
 The performance of the South African subsidiary continues to be wedged by high fixed costs, impacting the profitability.
 Exit options are being pursued to curtail future losses.

-Southern Energy Development Corporation Limited, the gas based power generation subsidiary which recorded a substantial increase in performance in the beginning of the year was severely impacted by disruption in its operations due to Gaja Cyclone resulting in drop in overall revenues for the year and consequential dip in profitability.
-While Net Access, the subsidiary providing IT facilities management and allied services recorded a double digit growth in turnover, the profitability continued to be flat owing to competitive market conditions and delays in project assignments.
+Southern Energy Development Corporation Limited, the gas based power generation subsidiary which was severely affected by cyclone during the previous year, marked a good growth of 27% in revenues with almost uninterrupted operations till the last week of March 2020.
+Net Access, the subsidiary providing IT facilities management and allied services recorded a marginal growth in turnover as well as profitability owing to competitive market conditions.